 What Is a Real Estate Designation?

-A real estate designation is a special endorsement on your real estate license that certifies you as an expert in a particular area of the business.
-Designations are usually offered by trade organizations and sources trusted by consumers, so receiving one these endorsements can help you stand out and win more clients.
+A real estate designation is a special endorsement on your real estate license that certifies you are an expert in a particular field of practice in real estate.
+Trade organizations and other sources trusted by consumers offer real estate designations to provide specialized training and help you stand out.

 What Are the Best Real Estate Designations?

-The best real estate designation for you might be different than it is for someone else.
+The best real estate designation for you may be different than for someone else.
 When thinking about which real estate designation to pursue, ask yourself: “Which designation best highlights my expertise?” and “What sort of designation would give me a leg up in my primary market?”

 Are Real Estate Designations Worth It?

-Yes, designations are worth it, but you have to leverage it once you receive it.
-If you work hard to receive a particular designation but then fail to market the fact that you are now an endorsed expert in a particular real estate niche, then your designation won’t get you very far.
+Yes, designations are worth it, but you have to leverage them.
+If you fail to market yourself as an endorsed expert in a particular real estate niche, your designation won’t get you very far.

 Best for: Buyer’s agents looking to separate themselves from the rest of the field

-Where to get an ABR designation: The National Association of Realtors’ Center for Realtor Development
+Where to get an ABR designation: NAR’s Center for Realtor Development

-What Is the ABR Designation & Who Is Awarded It?
+What Is the ABR Designation & Who Is Eligible?

 What Does It Take to Get an ABR Real Estate Designation?

-In order to get an ABR designation, you have to first meet the requirement of five closed transactions as a buyer’s agent.
-Then, you’ll need to take eight hours of required classwork, plus four to eight hours of elective classwork from The National Association of Realtors’ Center for Realtor Development.
+To get an ABR designation, you must meet the requirement of five transactions as a buyer’s agent.
+Then, you’ll need to take eight hours of required classwork, plus four to eight hours of elective classwork from The National Association of Realtors (NAR) and its Center for Realtor Development (CRED).
 Most agents complete their coursework in about a week.

 Is the ABR Designation Worth It?

 Absolutely.
 This is the most recognized buyer’s agent designation available.
-In competitive markets where everyone is trying to represent buyers, this is a great way to show your expertise.
+In competitive markets where everyone wants to represent buyers, this is a great way to show your expertise.

-[Realted Article: ABR Designation: Must-have or Hard Pass?
-Here Are the Facts]
+ABR Designation: Must-have or Hard Pass?
+Here Are the Facts

-Best for: Real estate agents who spend more than 75% of their working hours as a listing agent, a team leader managing other listing agents, or a broker
+Best for: Agents who spend more than 75% of their time as a listing agent, a team leader managing listing agents, or a broker

 Where to get a CRS designation: The Residential Real Estate Council

-What Is the CRS Designation & Who Is Awarded It?
+What Is the CRS Designation & Who Is Eligible?

-A Certified Residential Specialist is someone who has demonstrated superior skills and market-leading knowledge when it comes to representing seller clients.
-This designation notes an agent’s extensive experience, and is a signal to discerning sellers that the holder has a long and verifiable history of success selling homes.
-Held by agents, managers, or by brokers, this designation is the benchmark for listing agent excellence.
+A CRS has demonstrated superior skills and market-leading knowledge when representing seller clients.
+This designation indicates that the holder has a long and verifiable history of success selling homes to discerning sellers.
+Held by agents, managers, and brokers, this designation is the benchmark for listing agent excellence.